 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 4th Edition

-- v.
+- transitive v.
 To burn superficially; scorch.

-- v.
+- transitive v.
 To burn off the feathers or bristles of (a carcass of a bird or animal) by subjecting briefly to flame.
 See Synonyms at burn1.

 - n.
 A slight or surface burn; a scorch.

-Century Dictionary and Cyclopedia
+from The Century Dictionary and Cyclopedia

 - To burn superficially; especially, to burn off the ends or projections of: as, to singe a fowl (to burn off the small downy or thready feathers left after plucking); to singe cloth or calico (to burn off the projecting pile or nap); to singe the hair of the head.